 |Battery size:||230 mAh|

 |Screen size:||1.1 in|

 |Internal storage:||4 GB|

-The Galaxy Watch Active works well and has many practical functions - not only, but mainly, for athletes.
-It will be especially people who like to wear smaller watches and you'll be pleased that Samsung has something to offer in this market - most sports watches are rather large and bulky.
-If you have stronger arms and wrists and enjoy the bulky feel and look, you will probably prefer a different smartwatch or fitness tracker, at least in everyday life.
+The Galaxy Watch Active works well and has many practical features.
+The watch is not only intended for sportsmen and women, but it is above all designed for this type of audience.
+Those who prefer to wear smaller watches, as most sports watches are quite large and voluminous, will be delighted with this product.
+If you have larger arms and wrists, you will probably prefer a larger watch or fitness tracker, at least for everyday use.

 While a slightly better battery life would have been desirable and the rotating bezel is missing, the Galaxy Watch Active offers an excellent price-to-quality ratio that shows nice versatility in use.
 Compared to the Apple Watch, it still lacks some features, such as ECG, and simplicity in the configuration that only iOS can offer at the moment.

 This article was amended on 15 April 2019.
 Since that day, this has been the final version of our review, but the comments written during the testing period have not been deleted.